SethRobinson/aitools_client/README.md

 # Setup #

 If using AUTOMATIC1111's Stable Diffusion WebUI, make sure it has been started with the --api parm.  (additionally, with the --listen parm if it isn't on the local machine)

+On Windows, an easy way to do that is to edit webui-user.bat and add them after the "set COMMANDLINE_ARGS=" part.
+Start the server by double clicking webui-user.bat.

 Next run aitools_client.exe.
 Click on the "Configuration" button and a text editor will open with the default settings: